iMovR ThermoTread GT Office Treadmill Review

 Full cloud connectivity via upcoming iMovR Cloudstation for fleet management and individual user stat tracking expected in 2018

 Unlike the reskinned gym equipment of yesteryear, the ThermoTread GT is built first for the office.
 A sleek touchscreen console tracks walking metrics, goals, and usage.
-Comes in at a smaller price point than the TR5000, despite having a better motor and walking deck.
+Comes in with a better motor and walking deck than Lifespan's priciest TR5000.

 Disclosure: iMovR and WorkWhileWalking have mutual ownership interest*